jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 Similarly, the `ancestors` array is a list of the ancestors starting at the immediate parent of the found node and ending with the JSON root node.
 For all but the root node (which has no ancestors anyway) the nodes in this list will be only partially parsed.
+Being untyped, Javascript does not enforce the arity of the callback.
+Because much of the time only the content itself is needed, the API design orders the callback parameters to take advantage of the loose typing so that a unary function taking only the content may be given.

 For the widest context currently available, the whole document as it has been parsed so far may be accessed using the `.root` method.
 Since